freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 .. _download_ubuntu:

-Download the Ubuntu Installation Media
+Download the Ubuntu installation media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The installation media and the files required to verify it are available on the